eclipse-che/che/tests/performance/README.md

 **Additional parameters**
 There is non mandatory parameter that can be used:
 `-t` defines how many workspaces will user create in a row.
 Default value is one.
-That basicly means that whole test flow will be run again - so only one workspace will run at one time.
+That basically means that whole test flow will be run again - so only one workspace will run at one time.

 ### Other parameters
 `-i` sets the image that include test.
 This image is used as a base image for a pods where test runs.